June Birthstone Jewellery

 The Romans admired moonstone, believing it to be derived from the solidified rays of the Moon.
 More recently it became popular during the Art Nouveau period, with Lalique using it in much of his jewellery.

-The simple, elegant shades of white and subtle shimmer of moonstone made it a favourite setting in gold and silver jewellery among the ancients from India and the Celtic tribes of Europe.
+The simple, elegant shades of the white and subtle shimmer of moonstone made it a favourite setting in gold and silver jewellery among the ancients from India and the Celtic tribes of Europe.

 We Are Open! - UK Express Next Day Delivery - Take Your Time Returns